iain/communard/README.md

 Communard adds some conventions from [ActiveRecord][ar] to [Sequel][sq].

-This means you can use `config/database.yml` and `db/migrate` again, so you don't have to change deployment scripts that are made for ActiveRecord.

 Sequel doesn't provide the exact same functionality as ActiveRecord.
 Communard doesn't try to make Sequel quack like ActiveRecord, it just tries to help with some (not all) setup.